-Over the course of the last two decades, The Flat Head has earned an unshakable reputation for the unparalleled quality of its custom fabric production.
-These heavyweight selvedge flannel work shirts are a solid testament to that very fact.
+Over the course of the last two decades, The Flat Head have earned an unshakable reputation for the quality of its custom fabric production.
+These heavyweight selvedge flannel work shirts offer a great explanation as to exactly why that is.

 FABRIC: 100% cotton selvedge flannel

 -Two button-down chest pockets

 These shirts have become a year-on-year favourite at the shop for almost a decade.
 They’re cut from a shuttle-loomed cotton in a herringbone block check and they boast the kind of character that just gets better with wear.
 Each shirt is double brushed on the inside for maximum warmth and a luxurious softness.
 They’re cut relatively slim for a work shirt, striking a great balance between rugged and refined.

 Elliot wears a size 40 flannel.
 He is 185cm tall and weighs 74kg / 6ft 1" and 163 lbs.

 Important: The best way to determine the size you need is to measure a similar item you already own and compare with the actual sizing as per the table below.
 Do not go by tagsize alone.